projekta2/projekta2/README.md

 ## Background

+I'm a **Creative Director & Visual Designer** with over a decade of experience in emotional design, visual wellbeing, and applied neurodesign.
+I founded **Alexwave Chill**, where I explore how micro‑actions (5‑minute interventions) can restore focus and reduce digital friction.
-Before extensions, I spent years at **Projekta2 Creative Studio** building immersive web experiences at the intersection of code and design — the kind where you're not sure if you're looking at a website or an installation.

-That background shapes everything I build: obsession with detail, bilingual UX, and dark mode that actually works.
+Before building Chrome extensions, I ran **Projekta2 Creative Studio** — creating immersive web experiences at the intersection of code and design.
+That background shapes everything I build today: obsession with detail, bilingual UX, and dark mode that actually works.

+My mission: turn invisible distraction into visible, actionable data — with respect for your time and cognitive load.

+---

+## Design philosophy

+- **Emotional design** – Every interface should feel calm, not chaotic.
+- **Visual wellbeing** – Reduce noise, increase clarity.
+- **Neurodesign applied** – Small friction points drain energy; I eliminate them.
+- **Branding with intention** – Even a popup can feel like a tool, not a trap.

 ---